dymmond/asyncz/docs/schedulers.md

 ## Delete

-The `delete` function is probably more convenient but it requires that you store the [Task](./tasks.md) somewhere ocne the instance is received and for tasks scheduled by [scheduled task](#scheduled-tasks) this method does not work, instead only the [delete task](#delete-task) will work.
+The `delete` function is probably more convenient but it requires that you store the [Task](./tasks.md) somewhere ocne the instance is received and for tasks scheduled by the[task decorator](#add-tasks-as-decorator) this method does not work, instead only the [delete task](#delete-task) will work.

 ```python hl_lines="23 29"